July 2025 Central Texas floods

 Natural disaster in Texas, U.S.

 On July 4, 2025, destructive and deadly flooding took place in the Hill Country region of the U.S. state of Texas.
 During the flooding, water levels along the Guadalupe River rose rapidly.
-As a result, at least 135 people were killed, and at least 117 died in Kerr County.
+As a result, 136 people were killed and 3 remain missing, with 117 of deaths occurring in Kerr County.
 The flooding was caused by a mesoscale convective vortex with enhanced tropical moisture.

 Flooding began on the morning of July 4, after significant rainfall accumulated across Central Texas.
 Six flash flood emergencies, which included the cities of Kerrville and Mason, were issued the same day.
 The Guadalupe River rose about 26 ft in 45 minutes, surging an estimated 29 ft in the Hunt area, where more than 20 children were declared missing from a summer camp.
-July 5 saw more flash flood warnings for the Burnet County, Texas area, Williamson County, Texas area, Travis County, Texas area including Lake Travis, which is part of the Colorado River watershed, and the lower San Gabriel River (Texas).
-The worst effected area in NW Travis County was the Sandy Creek neighborhood, which saw devastating damage in the wake of the floods.
+July 5 saw more flash flood warnings for the Burnet County, Texas, area, Williamson County, Texas, area, Travis County, Texas, area including Lake Travis, which is part of the Colorado River watershed, and the lower San Gabriel River (Texas).
+The worst affected area in NW Travis County was the Sandy Creek neighborhood, which saw devastating damage in the wake of the floods.
 A total of 9 people died in Travis County, 3 in Williamson County, and 5 in Burnet County.
 In the span of a few hours, the equivalent of four months worth of rain fell across the Texas Hill Country region, with the highest rain totals being 20.33 in.
 The flood was the deadliest inland flooding event in the United States since the 1976 Big Thompson River flood, surpassing flooding from Hurricane Helene in 2024.